Swedz/MI-Tweaks/README.md

 ## Extra Recipe Conditions
 There are some extra recipe conditions added to allow for further customization of progression.

 Recipe process conditions can be included in any recipe type that is a `MachineRecipeType`.
-Recipe conditions can be added to a recipe's json in an array with the key `conditions`.
+Recipe conditions can be added to a recipe's json in an array with the key `process_conditions`.

 ### EBF Coil
 This process condition allows you to define a coil required for the recipe.
 This is distinct from MI's builtin method of doing this which uses EU/t cost, as it allows you to arbitrarily require a different tier than the EU/t cost.